Florence Nakiwala Kiyingi: Early life and education

-She studied at Makerere University, graduating with a Bachelor of Commerce degree.She has a doctorate degree in leadership from CommonWealth University.
+She studied at Makerere University, graduating with a Bachelor of Commerce degree.
+She has a doctorate degree in leadership from CommonWealth University.
 While there, she was elected to the executive committee of Nkoba Za Mbogo, the Baganda students’ organisation at Makerere University.
 She also served as the leader of the commerce students in her course.
 In her first year at Makerere, she met and eventually fell in love with her husband, Deogratius Kiyingi, the Member of Parliament for Bukomansimbi South Constituency in the 10th Parliament (2016 - 2021).

-Career in business
+Career

+Business

-As a teenager, still in middle school, she took a trip to London and witnessed how a well-run health facility operates.
+As a teenager, still in middle school, Florence Nakiwala took a trip to London and witnessed how a well-run health facility operates.
 This created a burning desire in her to own a well-run healthcare facility when she grew up.
 After graduating from Makerere she established Lisa Medical Centre, a chain of clinics and short-stay hospitals in Uganda, with a branch in Nairobi, Kenya.

-Career in Buganda Government
+Buganda Government

-She served as the Minister for Youth Affairs in the Kingdom of Buganda, for a period of five years.
+Florence Nakiwala served as the Minister for Youth Affairs in the Kingdom of Buganda, for a period of five years.
 She then served as the Tourism Minister in the kingdom, a post she held until June 2016.

-Career in national politics
+National politics

-During the 2016 national elections, Florence Nakwala contested the Kampala Women Representative seat in the 10th parliament (2016 - 2021).
-She ran on the Democratic Party ticked.
-She lost to the incumbent, Nabilah Naggayi Sempala of the Forum for Democratic Change political party.
+During the 2016 national elections, Florence Nakiwala contested the Kampala Women Representative seat in the 10th parliament (2016 - 2021) under the Democratic Party ticket and she lost to Nabilah Naggayi Sempala of the Forum for Democratic Change political party.
+Later on in 2021 elections she contested for woman MP of Bukomansimbi on the NRM ticket and she lost to her opponent Nanyondo Veronica from DP (Democratic Party).
 In a surprise move, President Yoweri Museveni named Nakiwala Minister of State for Youth and Children, on 6 June 2016.

-Personal
+Personal life

-Florence Nakiwala Kiyingi is married to Dogratius Kiyingi since 1998.
+Florence Nakiwala Kiyingi is married to Deogratius Kiyingi since 1998.
 They are of the Roman Catholic faith.
 Together, they are parents to five children, three boys and two girls.
 Effective 6 June 2016, she was appointed chairperson of Express FC, a member of Uganda Super League.